-DEPARTMENT OF MATHEMATICS THE OHIO STATE UNIVERSITY 231 WEST EIGHTEENTH AVENUE COLUMBUS, OHIO 43210-1174 Course Coordinator: R. Aboughazi 2008-2009 Mathematics 105 Su, Au, Wi
+DEPARTMENT OF MATHEMATICS THE OHIO STATE UNIVERSITY 231 WEST EIGHTEENTH AVENUE COLUMBUS, OHIO 43210-1174

-Currently taught in either lecture/recitation or workshop format.
+Math 104 Course Coordinator: R. Aboughazi 2009-2010 - 15-100000 Currently taught in either lecture/recitation or workshop format.

-Mathematics 075 or 104, or Course Code L, M, N or R on Math Placement Test.
-Math 105N is open only to Rank 4 and GRD EDU students, and to students who have applied to the M. Ed. program.
+Mathematics 75 or 104, or Course Code L, M, N or R on Math Placement Test.

-Development of basic ideas of arithmetic as appropriate for elementary school teachers.
+Development of basic ideas of arithmetic as appropriate for early elementary school teachers.

 To develop an appreciation of, and basic competency in, the use of analytical thought in the development of a cohesive body of useful mathematical knowledge, with special emphasis on topics encountered in elementary and middle school mathematics programs.
 Math 105 deals with the whole number system, integers, rational numbers, and combinatorial counting techniques.
+Appropriate for those preparing to become early childhood educators and for those preparing to teach subjects other than math in middle school.

-Mathematics for Elementary Teachers, and Mathematics for Elementary Teachers: Activities Manual, 2nd Edition, (2008) by Sybilla Beckmann, Addison-Wesley, ISBN for the package is 0321447174
+Mathematics for Elementary Teachers with Activities Manual, 2nd Edition, (2008) by Sybilla Beckmann, Pearson, ISBN for the package is 0321447174